 Since the connections between different areas of the brain are "loose," it is helpful to make complex tasks, or mental tasks into physical tasks.
 For example an Autistic child may struggle with word problems, primarily because they can't mentally envision the problem.
 Some research also suggests that the ASD mind is hyper sensitive to incoming information and has trouble turning input into output.
 So the more you can put on paper, or a word document, the easier it is to stay on track and process the correct information in the correct order.
 As an example...

 Sally has 28 apples, 3 friends, and wants to share her apples equally with her friends.
 Divide the apples between Sally and her friends.

-To deal physically with this problem using either real items or drawing a picture they could do something like this.
+You could approach this problem using either real items or drawing a picture they could do something like this.
 Draw a picture of a girl holding a basket of apples with the number 28 on it.
-Draw Sally 3 friends, and then successively give Sally and her three friends one apple at a time until the apples are gone, or can no longer be given out equally to herself and her friends.
+Draw Sally and 3 friends, and then successively give Sally and her three friends one apple at a time until the apples are gone, or can no longer be given out equally to herself and her friends.